 Phonics and reading

 We use Letters and Sounds, Rising Stars and other electronic and printed resources to support our teaching and learning of phonics and reading; however, we are in the process of choosing a phonics teaching programme from the list of validated systematic synthetic phonics (SSP) programmes.

 Whenever practical and likely to be more effective, outdoor learning is keenly encouraged.
 We are fortunate to enjoy an area that easily lends itself to use as a forest school, and every class has allotted time there each week.
 An outdoor-learning leader is charged with developing this key aspect of school life further.

-Homework is increasingly set via our website, and completed online with Purple Mash, Reading Planet and Times Tables Rock Stars.
+Homework is sometimes set via our website, and completed online with Purple Mash, Reading Planet and Times Tables Rock Stars.
 A remote-learning leader co-ordinates provision when children for whatever reason cannot attend school.
 Printed versions are supplied for those without internet access.